Jiochoa/Jiochoa/README.md

 ## About Me

 ### 🔭 I’m currently working on ...
-Currently I'm working on a Mobile game about a cat.
+A lot of things hold my interest so Currently I'm working on a Mobile game about a cat.
 Its being develoed on the Unity engine using C#.

 ### 🌱 I’m currently learning ...